New Hampshire Marijuana Laws

 Sale and Possession with Intent

 It is a felony in New Hampshire to sell any amount of marijuana or to possess it with intent to sell or distribute it.
-If the amount is one ounce or less, the maximum sentence on a first offense is three years in prison and $25,000 in fines.
+If the amount is 1 ounce or less, the maximum sentence on a first offense is 3 years in prison and $25,000 in fines.
+On a subsequent offense, the penalty is up to 6 years imprisonment and a maximum fine of $50,000

-If the weight is between one ounce and five pounds, the top penalty is seven years in prison and a $100,000 fine.
-If the amount is greater than five pounds, penalties include a maximum of 20 years in prison and $300,000.
+If the weight is between 1 ounce and 5 pounds, the top penalty is 7 years in prison and a $100,000 fine on a first offense.
+On a subsequent offense, there is a maximum sentence of 15 years imprisonment and a maximum fine of $200,000.

 Scroll to see the rest of the table.